Skip to main content

 What is travel medical insurance?

-Medical travel insurance covers emergency health care costs, anywhere in the world, while traveling or vacationing abroad.
+Medical travel insurance covers emergency health care costs, anywhere in the world, while travelling or vacationing abroad.
 A medical travel insurance policy provides you with coverage for everything from a terrible case of food poisoning or traveller’s diarrhea to rabies or typhoid.

 What does medical travel insurance cover?